MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     **Never `connect` in `start`.
 Never `send` in `preStart`**.
 This can cause events to get missed!

+!!! warning Long-running event callbacks will hurt execution [frame rate](#frame-rate) and eventually time out and be "killed".
+    If an event callbacks runs for a long time it will "stall" all script execution (since it is single-threaded).
+Eventually Horizon will kill a long-running callback (but only after some number of seconds).
+When a long callback runs for too long it can block most of the other system behavior and cause unexpected results.
+Extremely large work-loads should be split up across frames.

 ### Sending Events

 There are many events sent by the system ([built-in CodeBlockEvents](#built-in-code-block-events) and [built-in local-events](#built-in-local-events)).
 You can also `new` your own events and then send and receive them as well.